andrewrichardson701/Stockbase/README.md

 - Profile link is now named 'Profile' in the navigation.
 Now that there are more links, this is clear.
 - Optic Attribute Management is now included on admin page to manage vendors, types and connectors.
 - Changelog now works with optic tables
-- Database now names stockbase
+- Database now named stockbase
+- Update script adjusted for all the changes.

 </details>
 <details>